Sciss/SegmDiff/README.md

 # Segmentary Differentiation

-This repository contains materials, such as sketches, code, or [Mellite](https://sciss.de/mellite) workspaces, relating to our sound installation piece [Segmentary Differentiation](https://www.researchcatalogue.net/view/711706/711707) and its research process.
+This repository contains materials, such as sketches, code, or [Mellite](https://sciss.de/mellite) workspaces, relating to our sound installation piece [Through Segments](https://www.researchcatalogue.net/view/711706/711707) and its research process.

 All materials in this repository (C)opyright 2019&ndash;2020 Hanns Holger Rutz.
 All rights reserved.